line-break-attack/line-break-attack.github.io/README.md

 Our findings show that Letter Sealing allows a TLS Man-in-the-Middle attacker or malicious server to violate integrity, authenticity, and confidentiality of communications in various experimentally verified attacks.

 <a class="btn btn-primary" href="white-paper.pdf">Read the white paper</a>

+## Team

+We are a group of researchers from the [The Department of Computer Science](https://www.cs.au.dk) at [Aarhus University](https://www.au.dk):
+* Diego F. Aranha, Associate Professor
+* Adam Blatchley Hansen, PhD student
+* Thomas Kingo T. Mogensen, MSc.